Through all these memories from all these years

 It was only in January 2021 that I became aware of Paul Harvey.

-Paul is a composer, and at 80 has had a long and notable life in music as a concert pianist and also a music teacher.
+Paul is a composer, and at 80 has had a long and notable life in music as a concert pianist and much loved music teacher.

 But now he suffers with dementia, which is an evil, evil beast that steals away people that you love one piece at a time, gloating openly whilst doing so because ultimately it can not yet be stopped.